bitwombat/zf2-authentication-module/README.md

 		),
 	),

+	The view is passed two variables, a `$form` and a feedback `$message`.
+When an error occurs the `$message` may contain a message similar to "invalid credentials, please try again".

 ## Using a custom form ##

 Override the `deit_authentication_form` key in the service manager to provide your own form.
 Forms must implement `\DeitAuthenticationModule\Form\AuthenticationInterface` or extend `\DeitAuthenticationModule\Form\AbstractAuthentication`.